By ASCP Staff

 Now that you’ve made your homepage amazing, potential clients will want to enter your website for more information.
 Make sure they can find what they want.
 What do they want?
 The first thing they’ll look for are the skin care services you offer.
 They may want a facial, but they could also be interested in chemical peels, microdermabrasion, waxing, or a number of other skin care services.
 They may also be interested in an esthetician who specializes in acne or rosacea.
 Make sure you list all services you provide and any area of skin conditions you specialize in.

 Then show off the amazing results you have given your clients from your services!
 Show them the diminished lines and wrinkles you’ve achieved with your older clients using chemical peels, enzyme masks, and microdermabrasion.
 Show them the grade 3 acne client that now has clear, blemish-free skin.
 The before-and-after pictures will give a potential client confidence that you’re the esty they’ve been looking for.
 They will feel comfortable after seeing examples of your expertise before they ever even enter your treatment room.
 When you are creating a website for your small business, show your clients what you’re capable of and get them excited to meet you.

-When you visit another business’s website and had a great experience, what made it great?
+When you visit another business’s website and have a great experience, what made it great?
 Were you able to book an appointment online with your dentist when you lost a filling at midnight instead of having to wait until morning to call them?
 If you don’t offer online booking, you should seriously consider adding this function to your site.
 Clients love the convenience of booking online and not having to pick up the phone and search for a phone number.
 They can also book a service with you any time, day or night.
 When you create your esthetician website, making those booking options available will go a long way.

-One more important consideration is client testimonials and reviews.
+One more important consideration when creating a website is client testimonials and reviews.
 Share client testimonials on your website for virtual word-of-mouth marketing.
 You could even ask your current clients who love what you do for them if you could shoot a short video of them on your phone.
 Then create a client testimonials page on your website.
 Very powerful marketing!

 A social media presence is very important, but a business website sets you apart from the crowd as a professional.
 A website can be a client-generating gold mine.
 Don’t miss out on potential clients and opportunities by not having a website.